-- 7.1 The total valuation of the subject properties is approximately £478,000 Where a compulsory purchase order is pursued to its conclusion, the council will vest the property into its possession and then either: - offer the property for open market sale, usually by public auction or other appropriate alternative, with a condition attached that the property be renovated and occupied within 12 months; or other such period considered reasonable and proportionate - offer the property for acquisition as council housing stock via the Housing Revenue Account or other registered provider at market value, as assessed by the independent District Valuer.
+- 7.1 The total valuation of the subject properties is approximately £720,000.
+Where a compulsory purchase order is pursued to its conclusion, the council will vest the property into its possession and then: - Consider retaining the acquired property as council housing stock via the Housing Revenue Account, or where this is not appropriate, to offer it to other another registered provider at market value, as assessed by the independent District Valuer. - Where it is not appropriate for the property to be retained as affordable housing, it will be offered for open market sale, usually by public auction or other appropriate alternative, with a condition attached that the property be renovated and occupied within 12 months; or other such period considered reasonable and proportionate